-Where can I find the very best coupons?
+Where do I find coupons?

-- All You coupons
+- All You Magazine

 - Manufacturer Coupons (MC) = A coupon issued from the manufacturer of item(s) stated and/or pictured in the coupon.
 It’s really easy to identify a manufacturer coupons since it clearly states “Manufacturer Coupon” some where along the top of the coupon, usually next to the expiration date (though in rare cases its located else where on the actual coupon).

 - Store Coupons (SC) = A coupon issued by a particular store on the item(s) stated and/or pictured for use at that specific store only.
 For example, Target, Rite Aid and Walgreens often release store coupons, which are only allowed to be used at that specific store.
 It will usually say this coupon is “Good at Rite Aid Only.
 Rite Aid is only an example, as it could say any stores name.
 It’s really easy to identify a store coupon since it clearly states “Store Coupon” some where along the top of the coupon, usually next to the expiration date (though in rare cases its located else where on the actual coupon and in Target’s case says “Target Coupon”).

 Can I combine a manufacturer’s coupon with a store coupon?

 - YES and at many stores!
 The best part about having a manufacturer coupon and a store coupon is that many stores allow “stacking” coupons, which in better terms means using 2 coupons (a MC and a SC) on the same one item in a single transaction, as long as both coupons mention the same exact item and size, if applicable.
 At Target, Rite Aid and CVS, this is allowed and completely legal.
 Stores like Walmart, allow “stacking” coupons too.